MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 After you have approved time sheet entries for a job, you can post them to the relevant job journal or resource journal.

 Before you can use time sheets, you must set up general information and specify an administrator and one or more approvers of time sheets.
 For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

+> [!TIP]
+> Starting in 2021 release wave 2, you can manage assigned time sheets on a mobile device.
+However, your administrator may have to enable the **Feature Update: New time sheet experience** feature in the [Feature Management](https://businesscentral.dynamics.com/?page=2610) page to use this capability.
+For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

-## <a name="to-create-a-time-sheet"></a>To create a time sheet
+## <a name="to-create-time-sheets"></a>To create time sheets

 You can use the **Create Time Sheets** batch job to set up time sheets for a specified number of time periods or weeks.
 Then, the time sheet owner can open it and record time that has been spent on a task.